-Electronic Devices & Use - UVA district-owned computer devices are distributed with the intent that they will be used for school-approved activities which include completing coursework, participating in club activities, and communicating with UVA faculty and fellow students.
+Electronic Devices & Use

+UVA-owned computer devices are distributed with the intent that they will be used for school-approved activities which include completing coursework, participating in club activities, and communicating with UVA faculty and classmates.
 Students are expected to use the device legally, responsibly, and in accordance with the Acceptable Use Policy.

-UVA monitors student web traffic on all district-issued devices.
-If any student is found using a device inappropriately, he or she will be subject to corrective action, including but not limited to, the following actions:
+UVA monitors student web traffic on all UVA-issued devices.
+If any student is found using a device inappropriately, he or she will be subject to corrective action, in accordance with UVA's Student Discipline Policy.